-Check and make sure you have the latest versions of WordPress, as well as the latest version of your theme and any third-party plugins installed on your site.
+Check and ensure you have the latest versions of WordPress, the newest version of your theme, and any third-party plugins installed on your site.

-To learn how to update everything on your site, as well as enabling automatic updates to protect yourself from future issues, we recommend you follow these official guides at WordPress.org:
+To learn how to update everything on your site, as well as enable automatic updates to protect yourself from future issues, we recommend you follow these official guides at WordPress.org:

 Insert Scripts in Footer

-Script files of the Slider Revolution Plugin usually load early among the sequence of items that are loaded into your site.
+Script files of the Slider Revolution Plugin usually load early among the sequence of items loaded into your site.

-Sometimes problems can be solved by making these files load later, through moving them to the site’s “footer” via the Global Settings of the plugin.
-As an added bonus, doing this can also give a boost to the page’s load speed.
+Sometimes problems can be solved by making these files load later by moving them to the site’s “footer” via the Global Settings of the plugin.
+As a bonus, doing this can boost the page’s load speed.

 Follow the steps below to move the scripts in the footer.